hapax/hapax.github.io/assets/simple-physics.md

 The rain consists of very tiny balls of water, falling at some speed
 $v$.
-For simplicity, we assume they fall directly down, but we will comment on the effects of wind in a moment.
+For simplicity, we assume they fall directly down, but we will comment on the effect of wind in a moment.

 ---